Where to stay in Seward, Alaska: our complete guide

 To give you an idea of the main things to do:

-- Visit the Alaska Marine Life Centre: a beautiful aquarium and marine wildlife research and rehabilitation centre in Seward!
+- Visit the Alaska SeaLife Center: a beautiful aquarium and marine wildlife research and rehabilitation center in Seward!
 Here you can see seals, sea lions, seabirds and other marine animals, and take part in interactive exhibits that show what’s being done to protect the environment.

-Where to stay in Seward: The best neighborhoods
+Where to stay in Seward: the best neighborhoods

 After this quick overview of Seward and what to do, let’s get back to the main topic: accommodation in Seward.
-To help you make your choice, I’m going to take you on a little tour of Seward’s different neighbourhoods.
+To help you make your choice, I’m going to take you on a little tour of Seward’s different neighborhoods.

 To put it simply, you have three different areas to stay in (yes, only three, it’s still a small town):

 - Downtown Seward: This is the area for you if you’re looking for a comfortable stay close to all the amenities.
-Don’t worry, although this is the town centre, the atmosphere is relaxed.
+Don’t worry, although this is the downtown, the atmosphere is relaxed.
 You can take a leisurely stroll through the town’s local craft shops and restaurants while enjoying the natural surroundings.

-- Exit Glacier Road / Resurrection River: Staying along the Exit Glacier Road and near the Resurrection River, just a few kilometres from the centre of Seward, offers a completely different experience.You’ll be more focused on nature and tranquillity, for total disconnection.
-In fact, this area is ideal for travellers who want to immerse themselves in nature.
+- Exit Glacier Road / Resurrection River: Staying along the Exit Glacier Road and near the Resurrection River, just a few kilometers from the center of Seward, offers a completely different experience.
+You’ll be more focused on nature and tranquility, for total disconnection.
+In fact, this area is ideal for travelers who want to immerse themselves in nature.
 Whether you’re with friends or family, you’ll appreciate the beauty of the area.
-This is where we stayed for 4 days in our motorhome.
+This is where we stayed for four days in our campervan.

 Harbor 360 Hotel Seward